saylordotorg/course_prdv201/Unit09.md

+---
+layout: default
+title: "PRDV201: Accounting Principles I"
+course_description: "This course is designed to present the accounting cycle in an accessible and logical manner.
+It will provide you with a solid understanding of basic accounting principles and will introduce you to financial statement analysis."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Calculating Financial Ratios** <span id="9"></span> *In Unit 3, you learned how to prepare a company’s financial statements.
 In this unit, you will learn to calculate financial ratios